oatcode/portal/README.md

 The tunnel has two sides: client and server.
 An on-prem application running tunnel client will connect to tunnel server running in cloud.
 Proxy port can be opened on cloud side to allow access to on-prem via HTTP tunnelling: <https://en.wikipedia.org/wiki/HTTP_tunnel>

-This library only supports HTTPS tunneling that uses HTTP CONNECT to initiate connection.

                    +---------+
                    | Cloud   |
                    | HTTPS   |